B1r2a3d4l5y/inventroy_system/README.md

 How to get access to this project

-You can fork it
+You can fork it.

-You can also downlod it from the code section in my profile
+You can also downlod it from the code section in my profile.